 Is it okay to use vegetable oil for lubricating my hair clippers?

-Some individuals find vegetable oil a good substitute for clipper oil, which can be correct at some point.
-But be cautious as not all vegetable oils are well-suited for this purpose.
+Yes and no. Some individuals find vegetable oil a good substitute for clipper oil, which can be correct at some point.
+Be cautious since not all vegetable oils are well-suited for this purpose.
 Such oils are thick and may affect the blade's performance.
 Pure olive oil is okay but not heat-resistant.

 How do you oil an electric shaver?